-The whole issue of canon is something the fans came up with.
+- Shrug of God: Marc Laidlaw is very ambiguous about some parts of the overall continuity.
+Not only towards the things added on by the Gearbox expansions, but also when it comes to Valve's own games.The whole issue of canon is something the fans came up with.
 I guess you will be able to identify as canon those story elements we continue to build on and develop and mention repeatedly as the story progresses.
 Others might fall by the wayside once they've served their purpose.
 Couldn't you say the same of us all?

-Vaporware: Common with this series (and even more so for Team Fortress 2, though it did finally get released).
-Fans have been waiting for Half-Life 2: Episode Three for so long that it's become a source of videogame-culture running gags, and every bit of Valve-related news will include comments like "But what about Episode 3?" and "Wait: [a convoluted chain of "logic" like a parody of a conspiracy theory]...
+- Vaporware: Common with this series (and even more so for Team Fortress 2, though it did finally get released).
+Fans have been waiting for Half-Life 2: Episode Three for so long that it's become a source of videogame-culture running gags, and every bit of Valve-related news will include comments like "But what about Episode Three?" and "Wait: [a convoluted chain of "logic" like a parody of a Conspiracy Theory]...
 HALF LIFE 3 CONFIRMED!"

 - To put it in numbers: 2 was released in 2004, almost exactly six years after the original in 1998.
 Episode One had a much quicker turnaround, taking only two years to get a 2006 release.
 Episode Two came out only a year after, in 2007; this would normally be considered an aversion if the original schedule wasn't "every few months".
 As of 2019, Episode Three is still unaccounted for, has likely been restarted from scratch multiple times, and is ten years and counting since the release of Episode Two, surpassing the nine years Team Fortress 2 spent in development and becoming a serious contender to equal or exceed Duke Nukem Forever and its infamously long 14-year development span.